Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

 - Errors in html validator after making social icons live caused by open tags.
 Rectified tags as needed.
 - Tested app live on Samsung Galaxy S22 and found instructions were not fully visbale on smaller screens as they would not scroll.
 Amended html markup to rectify.
 - Social icons and links too close to margins on smaller screens, inserted media quueries to compensate.
+- Removed redundent variables cuasing warning in jshint, updated js with es6 code to prevent es6 related errors using const.

 ### Validator Testing